ActilityConnectors/DX-API-Dataflow/Display Data/README.md

 Freeboard is a simple web panel that shows the information of the different IoT devices that you have connected in real time.
 And, can fully function in the browser as a static web application without needing a server, acting as a MQTT client.

-In this tutorial Freeboard it is going to be used as a MQTT client connected to a MQTT broker.

 ### Prerequisites to display data in Freeboard:

 - ThingPark Wireless application in one of the following network servers: Dev1, IoT, POC.